Campus Improvement Plan

 - ESF Levers:

 Strategy 2: Teachers will receive professional development specifically targeting strategies for EB students.
-Resources and materials will be purchased as needed.
+Materials and resources will be purchased as needed.

 Staff Responsible for Monitoring: Administration